-Achievements in Ignorance: Jeremy manages to win at poker by not knowing the rules and mistaking a crap hand for an unbeatable one.
+Achievements in Ignorance: Jeremy manages to win at poker by not knowing the rules and mistaking a crap hand for an unbeatable one (while Mark naturally does the opposite, choosing to fold on the slim chance that someone else might have something better).
 Later on, he impresses Zara with some rather idiotic statements that she mistakes for hipster irony gags...in fact, it's safe to say Jeremy pulls these off fairly regularly.

 Babies Make Everything Better: Sophie seems to believe this, and in the opening episodes of series 7 there are moments which suggests that this trope may actually apply as the tone becomes a bit brighter.
 Mark seems pleasantly surprised at realizing he actually has pleasant feelings toward his infant son.
 Episode four puts the show back in fine form.

 Mark manages to salvage a very awkward conversation and get together with Dobby because he has his baby son with him.